latrop/sdss_downloader/README.md

 file with size 2*r and with galaxy located at the centre of the image.
 Note: to run this option one must have the astropy module installed.
 Try 'pip install astropy' to install it.
 See astropy.org for details.

-    -p, --ps
-Download psFields files (if you want to get a PSF data).
-Will be stored into downloads/ps directory.

     --scatter
 This option forces the package to place all files related to every object into separate